WeblateOrg/weblate/docs/user/checks.rst

 consist only of single word which is same in several languages.
 This blacklist can be disabled by adding ``strict-same`` flag to string or component.

+.. versionchanged:: 4.17

+   With ``check-glossary`` flag (see :ref:`check-check-glossary`), the untranslatable glossary terms are excluded from the checking.

 .. seealso::

+   :ref:`check-check-glossary`,
    :ref:`component`,
    :ref:`custom-checks`